ZaccWu/ZaccWu.github.io/_posts/2019-12-16-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

     Index: []

-We can see that there aren't missing value in our dataset now.
+We can see that missing values do not exist in our dataset now.

 ### 2.3 Log Transform the Data